-If you are in Paris, you may want to try some French pastries, and you are wondering where to buy macarons in Paris, macarons are delicious and colorful little pastries made of sugar and almond, you can find them in many different tastes.
+But first, just what are macarons?
+These are delicious and colorful little pastries are made of sugar and almond, and you can find them in many different flavors.

 So, where to buy macarons in Paris?
-You can find them in many bakeries but also in macarons shops dedicated to the little pastry, and some of them are famous worldwide while others are as good but less famous and less expensive.
-And the best part is, you can do all these as you shop in Paris!
+You can find them in many bakeries but also in macaron shops dedicated to the little local pastry.
+Some of them are famous worldwide while others are as good but less famous and less expensive.
+And the best part is, you can do all this as you shop in Paris!

-This pastry is very complex to cook, but this is this complexity which makes it so good.
-It is the reason why it is always pretty expensive, even if in regular bakeries it is less – way less – expensive than in pastry shop dedicated to macarons.
-However, most of the time, it is less tasty and less good.
-The texture is too chewy or too soft, they use too many artificial tastes, etc.
+This pastry is very complex to make, but this is this complexity which makes it so good.
+It is the reason why they are always pretty expensive, even if in regular bakeries the macarons less – way less – expensive than in pastry shop dedicated to macarons.
+However, most of the time with macarons, the price does correspond to the quality; the cheaper you go the less flavorful the macaron.
+I find that in many mass-produced ones, the texture is too chewy or too soft, they use too many artificial colors flavorings, etc.